Top Ethical Fashion Certifications: A Guide to Recognizing Truly Sustainable Brands

 B Corporation

-B-Corporation, or B-Corp for short, measures both environmental and social impacts from participants.
-To be certified by B-Corp, a company needs to achieve a minimum verified score on the B Impact Assessment, which is a rigorous evaluation of a companyโ€™s impact on its workers, customers, community, and environment.
-B-Corpโ€™s ranking system allows brands involved to better themselves, but it is worth noting that there are no clear standards that consumers can verify.
-B Corp is focused on identifying brands that want to do good.
+B-Corp measures both environmental and social impacts from participants.
+To be certified by B-Corp, a company needs to achieve a minimum verified score on the B Impact Assessment, which is an evaluation of a company’s impact on its workers, customers, community, and environment.
+B-Corp’s ranking system allows brands involved to better themselves, but it is worth noting that there are no clear standards that consumers can verify.
+B Corporations are essentially social good companies with social missions built into their core.

-Sustainable Apparel Coalition
+Cascale (formerly Sustainable Apparel Coalition)

-The Sustainable Apparel Coalition (SAC) provides guidance through the Higg Index to encourage apparel, footwear, and textile industries to incorporate sustainable practices.
-The tools created by the SAC measure the impact on the environment, society, and labor by type of industry.
-With the data provided by the SAC an industry can then โ€œaddress inefficiencies, resolve damaging practices, and achieve the environmental and social transparency consumers are demanding.โ€
+Cascale, formerly the Sustainable Apparel Coalition (SAC), provides guidance through the Higg Index to encourage apparel, footwear, and textile industries to incorporate sustainable practices.
+The tools created by them measure the impact on the environment, society, and labor by type of industry.
+With the data provided by Cascale an industry can then “address inefficiencies, resolve damaging practices, and achieve the environmental and social transparency consumers are demanding.”

-Takeaways: While the SAC provides guidance to industries that want to incorporate sustainable practices, that doesnโ€™t mean that they can enforce those guidelines or totally guarantee that theyโ€™re being followed.
+Takeaways: While Cascale provides guidance to industries that want to incorporate sustainable practices, that doesn’t mean that they can enforce those guidelines or totally guarantee that they’re being followed.
+It’s a great tool for brands but it isn’t designed for consumers.

 The Higg Index

-Takeaways: The Higg Index isnโ€™t a certification, it isn’t necessarily useful for consumers, but it can be useful for brands when they evaluate themselves.
+Takeaways: The Higg Index isn’t a certification, it isn’t necessarily useful for consumers, but it can be useful for brands when they evaluate themselves.

 Fair Trade Certified